vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

 ### Print 3

-My final square was a 30 mm square with 1.6 mm walls and a 4 wall perimeter.
-I found this to be the mest midpoint of stability and flexibility.
+My final square was a 30 mm square with 1.6 mm walls and a 4-wall perimeter.
+I found this to be the best midpoint of stability and flexibility.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/FinalSpringSketch.png' | relative_url }}" width="65%">
 </p>

 ---